libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if non-existent VLAN was not deleted.
+- Verify if non-existent VLAN was not deleted.
- a.
-Execute the DELETE request over "/rest/v1/system/bridges/bridge_normal/vlans/not_found".
+    1. Execute the DELETE request over "/rest/v1/system/bridges/bridge_normal/vlans/not_found".
- b.
-Verify if the HTTP response is 404 NOT_FOUND.
+    2. Verify if the HTTP response is `404 NOT FOUND`.
- c.
-Verify if the HTTP response is empty.
+    3. Verify if the HTTP response is empty.

 ### Test result criteria
 #### Test pass criteria